runningcode/fladle/README.md

 The max time this test run can execute before it is cancelled. s (seconds), m (minutes), h (hours) suffixes are acceptable (default: unlimited).

 ### ignoreFailedTests
-Terminate with exit code 0 when there are failed tests.
-Useful for Fladle and other gradle plugins that don't expect the process to have a non-zero exit code.
-The JUnit XML is used to determine failure. (default: false)
+Always return successful task completion even when there are failed tests.
+Useful when parsing JUnit XML to determine failure. (default: false)

 ### disableSharding
 Disables sharding.
 Useful for parameterized tests. (default: false)